Goal Setting for Employees: The Ultimate Guide - HRDQ

 Goal Setting for Employees: The Ultimate Guide

 Goal setting is an effective management strategy that encourages employees to be more productive and efficient.
-By establishing realistic, measurable employee goals, you can improve your workplace’s performance and inch closer towards achieving your company’s long-term goals.
+By establishing realistic, measurable employee goals, you can improve your workplace’s performance and inch closer towards achieving your company’s short- and long-term goals.

-What Are Employee Goals & Why Are They Important?
+What Are Employee Goals

 Employee goals are short-term or long-term objectives that managers set for individual employees.
 Employee goals should be measurable and attainable, and they should be created with input from your employees to maximize their effectiveness.
-By establishing goals, managers are able to more easily measure employee performance, reward high-performing employees, and increase employee engagement.

 There are several key benefits that can be achieved through effective employee goal setting: